Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Main estimate

 We therefore have:

+where in the second line we split between the points in $\Gamma \backslash G$ whose injectivity radius is $\geq 2T + r$ and those whose injectivity radius is $< 2T + r$.
+In the first case the sum is reduced to one term because $F(g,h)=0$ when $d(g,h) \geq 2T + r$.
+We can therefore take the sum out of the absolute value and this yields the integral over $G$.
 Since the injectivity radius of $\Gamma \backslash G$ is assumed to be bounded away from $0$ by a uniform constant, the number of terms in the second sum is bounded by a constant times the volume of a ball of radius $2T+r$.
-It follows that
+It follows from this estimate on the number of terms and the Cauchy-Schwarz inequality that